isabela-pf/a11y-events/workshop-resources/alt-text/contributing-pr-template.md

+> *Contributing PRs are the pull requests from an event host's fork of the main project to the main project (the upstream repo).
+This PR template provides a framework for summarizing the changes contibuted, offers support to the reviewer in case they have questions about this type of contribution, and mentions that this was a collaborative effort.*

+> *This PR template should be used as an addition to the main project's own PR template (if they have one).
+Be sure to answer what they ask of you in their template to the best of your ability and respect their contributing guidelines.*

+> *Please delete any comments using the `>*text here*` syntax before using this template in the wild.*

 This PR adds or updates existing [alt text](https://www.w3.org/WAI/fundamentals/accessibility-intro/#examples) to [project name].
 It includes alt text for
 - List where contributions happen.
 - There may be only one location or multiple.